openenclave/openenclave/docs/Community/Communication.md

 The community currently relies on two mailing lists:

-1. "oesdk at lists dot confidentialcomputing dot io" -- this is the primary mailing list for discussions and announcements.
+1. oesdk@lists.confidentialcomputing.io -- this is the primary mailing list for discussions and announcements.
-2. "oesdkcgc at lists dot confidentialcomputing dot io" -- this is a closed list for [Community Governance Committee](governance/README.md) discussions.
+2. oesdkcgc@lists.confidentialcomputing.io -- this is a closed list for [Community Governance Committee](governance/README.md) discussions.

 Chat Systems
 ------------

-TBD
+Open Enclave community chat is currently [hosted on Gitter](https://gitter.im/openenclave/community)

 Video Calls
 -----------